acoli-repo/book-gen/README.md

 We currently provide only the scripts for the major text processing tasks including:

 * Preprocessing (entity masking)
-* Document clustering (chapter generation)
+* Document clustering (chapter generation) and visualization
 * Syntactic restructuring (paraphrasing)
 * Synonym generation

-Moreover, we do not host the third-party software employed in the full pipeline, such as parsers, taggers, summarizers, because "Beta Writer" does not depend on any specific library.
-Appropriate pointers in the respective places of the pipeline indicate where external tools can be integrated.
-For this purpose, you should define your own wrappers.
+Moreover, we do not host the third-party software employed in the full pipeline, such as [parsers](https://stanfordnlp.github.io/CoreNLP/), [taggers](https://stanfordnlp.github.io/CoreNLP/), [summarizers](https://github.com/summanlp/textrank), because "Beta Writer" work genericly and does not depend on any specific NLP library.
+Appropriate pointers in the respective places of the pipeline indicate where a variety of different external tools can be integrated.
+(For this purpose, you should define your own wrappers.)
+For implementational details and the actual components used, please refer to our [system pipeline description in Section 2.3.](https://link.springer.com/content/pdf/bfm%3A978-3-030-16800-1%2F1.pdf).